-A pacemaker is a device that saves and extends life of thousands of patients around the world!
-But, to whom and in which cases is it installed, how to live after the operation, what are the dangers of installation? – issues that are important to clarify before the procedure.
-In an exclusive interview with MediGlobus about pacemakers, cardiologist Vadim Berezhnoi explains.
+A pacemaker is a device that saves the life of thousands of patients around the world!
+Who gets one and in what cases, how to live after surgery, what are the risks of implantation?
+These are important questions to clarify before the procedure.
+Read about it in MediGlobus’ exclusive interview with cardiologist Vadim Berezhnoi.

 The heart is one of the most important organ of the human body, which is constantly in work.
 By its structure, the heart is a muscle with cavities (atria and ventricles) and a valve apparatus, which alternately contracts and relaxes ensures the supply of nutrient-enriched and oxygenated blood to all cells of the body.